aboulle/RaDMaX/README.md

 RaDMaX requires python 2.7, SciPy, Matplotlib and wxPython.
 For the moment, the wxpython library is not compatible with Python 3 and above. **RaDMaX won't work with Python 3.** Instructions for Windows and GNU/Linux are given below.

+#What's new
+## April 2016:

+- a new strain/DW model has been added to simulate high-velocity ion irradiation, where a narrow damage peak is formed deep below the surface.
+It is based on an asymmetric pseudo-Voigt function to model the damage peak + a constant on the left-side of the peak to simulate the region of constant damage.
+The control points allow to modify the magnitude and location of strain/DW peak, its width (left /right side independently), and the magnitude of the constant strain/DW region.
+The left/right shape factors of the pseudo-Voigt are accessible through the "eta" fields.
+- the least-square fitting algorithm now uses [LmFit] (https://lmfit.github.io/lmfit-py/) if it is installed on your computer (recommended).
+Among other features, LmFit allows to set limits on the fitting parameters.
+Otherwise, SciPy's leastsq algorithm is used.
+- the fitting options (GSA and least-squares) and parameter limits are now accessible through the "Fit" menu.

 ## MS Windows
 1. For most users, especially on Windows and Mac, the easiest way to install scientific Python is to download **one** of these Python distributions, which includes most of the key packages: